What Is It Really like to Be a Woman in Medicine?

-Reviewed by: Mrinalini Kulkarni-Date MD, Yvette Williams-Brown MD and Kimberly Brown MD
+Reviewed by Yvette Williams-Brown MD and Kimberly Brown MD

 Written by Abbi Havens

 At UT Health Austin, we know the importance of a diverse staff and patient base to increase mutual understanding and deliver the most informed care possible to our community.
 When we listen and learn from each other, we all grow.
-In the Women in Medicine panel discussion recently hosted by the Dell Medical Health Apprentice (HLA) Program, we had the privilege of listening to UT Health Austin doctors Kimberly Brown, MD, FACS, Yvette Williams-Brown, MD, MMS, FACOG, and Mrinalini Kulkarni-Date, MD, discuss gender-based issues in medicine and have a frank discussion about what it’s really like to be a woman in medicine.
+In the Women in Medicine panel discussion recently hosted by the Dell Medical Health Apprentice (HLA) Program, we had the privilege of listening to UT Health Austin doctors Kimberly Brown, MD, FACS, and Yvette Williams-Brown, MD, MMS, FACOG discuss gender-based issues in medicine and have a frank discussion about what it’s really like to be a woman in medicine.
 Here’s what they had to say on the subjects of family, bias, and change.